VSoftTechnologies/VSoft.AntPatterns/README.md

 # VSoft.AntPatterns

 This is a simple library for working with Ant patterns.
+It converts them to windows file masks.